Like Family.

 Blunt force trauma to the chest may bruise the heart, causing long term damage.
 The stress of an auto accident may trigger a heart attack.
 People with preexisting conditions and older people may be more susceptible to heart attacks, stroke, and artery dissection in weeks and months after a crash.
 These require prompt medical attention and expert evaluation. - PTSD.

-Post-traumatic stress disorder is a legitimate psychological injury that may result from traumatic events, and may require professional attention.
+Post-traumatic stress disorder is a legitimate psychological injury that may result from extremely traumatic events and may require professional attention.
 Overdiagnosis of PTSD in relatively minor crashes may cheapen the severe cases of the sort encountered among combat veterans.
 While we resist the temptation to claim PTSD in every wreck, if it’s real we deal with it as part of the case.

 Frequently asked questions about auto accident cases.